mewithoutnara/PointSurfaceTwist/README.md

 ## performative

 For the Speculative Sound Synthesis Symposium 2024 we have developed a lecture performance, addressing aspects of topology, sound synthesis and (counter-)intuition.

 ## parametrical

 Interpreting the Cartesian product of two circles i.e. a torus, by rotating two loudspeakers on different axes is a quite intuitive approach as soon as we understand the idea of two circles forming a torus.
 The result however is not that intuitive as we neither see or hear something that looks or sounds like a torus.
 This interpretation is an abstract interpretation of S¹×S¹.
 If we want to actually calculate S¹×S¹ and obtain discrete data that can be used for sound synthesis or sonification, we don't get around a paremetrical description of the Torus.
 As topology doesn't care about distance or any measures, paremetrizations might lead us somehow away from topology.
 However, parametrizations make it possible  to experience the structures intuitively by the means of sound and listening.

 We found different ways to parametrically sonify topological structures:

+- Torus as a Cartesian product of two circles
+- Torus and Möbius strip embedded in Euclidian space
+- Collection of points on the surface of a torus or Möbius strip
+- Unwrapped diagrams and Shepard tones

 ### Torus as a Cartesian product of two circles